sonyarouje/ad-b2c-pinger/README.md

 # ad-b2c-pinger

-A node js based application to ping Azure functions authenticated using Azure AD B2C in a scheduled interval to keep the function warm and avoid any cold starts.
+A node js application to ping Azure functions authenticated with Azure AD B2C in a scheduled interval to keep the function warm and avoid cold starts.

 ## Description

-Azure function hosted in Consumption plan will take some time to startup, if its not used for some time.
+Azure function hosted in Consumption plan will take 8+ seconds to startup, if its not used for some time.
 This phenomenon is called [cold start](https://azure.microsoft.com/en-in/blog/understanding-serverless-cold-start/).

 One way of keeping the function warm is by pinging the http triggered end point in a periodic interval or can use other hosting plan like Premium, etc.